“A peaceful hotel tucked away in the old streets of this popular seaside town, with ocean views from several rooms”

 - Rooms with sea views are magical, worth splashing out on

-- The Old Town, the cool beach, the fishing boats - there’s lots of character here, and it's a very civilised place to do very little.
+- The Old Town with its pintxo bars, the cool beach, the fishing boats - there’s lots of character here, and it's a very civilised place to do very little.
 And the Cristóbal Balenciaga museum is heaven for fashionistas

 - Elkano, one of the Basque region's best restaurants, is only 50 paces from the front door